DraLaylaHirsh/MRFprofilesCreation/docs/Profiles.rst

   Subclass 4 : Beta Propeller

-  Subclass 5 :
+  Subclass 5 : Alpha Beta Prism

-  Subclass 6 :
+  Subclass 6 : Alpha Barrel

-  Subclass 7 :
+  Subclass 7 : Alpha Beta Barrel

-  Subclass 8 :
+  Subclass 8 : Alpha Beta Propeller

-  Subclass 9 :
+  Subclass 9 :  Alpha Beta Trefoil

-  Subclass 10 :
+  Subclass 10 : Beta Prism

 Class V: Beads on string
 ------------------------

-  Subclass 1 : Tim Barrel
+  Subclass 1 : Alpha Beads

-  Subclass 2 : Beta Barrel
+  Subclass 2 : Beta Beads

-  Subclass 3 : Trefoil
+  Subclass 3 : Alpha Beta Beads

-  Subclass 4 : Beta Propeller
+  Subclass 4 : Alpha Beta Sandwich

-  Subclass 5 :
+  Subclass 5 : Beta Sandwich

 The profiles can be classified by the structural classes and inside them you can identify the diferent profiles that are used to retrive some subclasses or PFam families.
 In the following lines we will present a description of each of them.